TERMS AND CONDITIONS

 4.4.
 The Customer is entitled to terminate the Contract for any reason or without giving any reason.

 4.7.
-In the event of termination by the Customer less than 48 hours before the agreed service provision, the Provider is entitled to a contractual penalty of 100% of the paid service price.
+In the event of termination by the Customer less than 48 hours before the agreed service provision, the provider is entitled to a contractual penalty of 100 % of the full service price.

 5. LIABILITY FOR DEFECTS

 5.1.
 The rights and obligations of the contracting parties in respect of rights from defective performance are governed by the relevant generally binding legal regulations (in particular the provisions of Section 1914 to 1925, the Civil Code and Act No. 634/1992 Coll., On Consumer Protection, as amended).

 5.2.
 Notably, the Customer may claim the defect liability rights in person at Truhlářská 1489/29, Nové Město, 110 00 Prague 1, by phone at +420 721 564 564 or via the e-mail address firstname.lastname@example.org.

 5.3.
 Whoever has the right under Section 1923 of the Civil Code shall also be entitled to reimbursement of the costs reasonably incurred in exercising this right.
 However, if the claim for compensation is not exercised within one month after the expiry of the period within which the defect must be complained, the court will not grant the right if the provider claims that the claim for compensation was not exercised in time.

 6. OTHER RIGHTS AND OBLIGATIONS OF THE CONTRACTING PARTIES

 6.1.
 The Provider is not bound by any codes of conduct within the meaning of Section 1826 point. e) of the Civil Code.

 6.2.
 Customer complaints are handled by the Provider via the e-mail address email@example.com.
 The Provider will send information about the processing of the Customer's complaint to the Customer's Email Address.